-If you’ve only got time to visit one destination in Malaysia, it’s gotta be Penang.
-Although the bustling Malaysia capital of Kuala Lumpur is the perfect place for a quick stopover, Penang’s where you’ll really start to love this often overshadowed Southeast Asian country.
+In planning a trip to Malaysia, spending at least three days in Penang is almost obligatory.
+Although the bustling Malaysian capital of Kuala Lumpur is the perfect place for a quick stopover, launching a Penang itinerary is where you’ll really start to love this often overshadowed Southeast Asian country.

-Whether you’re visiting for a history lesson, relaxation on the beach, some active pursuits or—perhaps most importantly—a culinary adventure, fit it all in with gusto by following along with this complete 3-day Penang itinerary…
+Whether you’re visiting for a history lesson, relaxation on the beach, some active pursuits, or a culinary adventure, craft the perfect Penang trip plan with gusto by following along with this complete 3-day itinerary!

 Day 1: George Town

 There’s no better way to launch your first 24 hours in Penang than exploring George Town, Malaysia’s second biggest city, and—at least in my opinion—the country’s most interesting oversized urban experience.

 As much as I love spending time in Kuala Lumpur, George Town wears its history on its sleeve far more compellingly than the ever-changing capital.